Correlation between multiple scattering angle and ionization energy loss for fast electrons: Conditional mean values

-In the LLA [see Eq. (\ref{Moliere-LLA})], the difference in the rhs of (\ref{mu2-expr}) would equal zero, similarly to the conclusion reached in \cite{Sigmund-Winterbon} for ions, but in reality, as is demonstrated by Fig. \ref{fig:u''(0)vsy0}, it is sizable enough.
+where in derivation of the second equality we used Eq. (\ref{mean-u(Theta)-def}), with $\partial J_0(\sqrt{\eta}\Psi)/\partial\Psi^2\big|_{\Psi=0}=-\eta/4$, while in the third equality, Eq. (\ref{intvarphiM/varphiM}).
+In the leading logarithmic approximation for $\varphi_M$ [see Eq. (\ref{Moliere-LLA})], the difference in the right-hand side of (\ref{mu2-expr}) would equal zero, similarly to the conclusion reached in \cite{Sigmund-Winterbon} for ions.
+But employing a more accurate Eq. (\ref{1piMolierePsi0-NLLA}), we find

+Given its slow decrease rate, it remains sizable even at very large target thicknesses.
+The accuracy of approximation (\ref{Lambda2=1logeta0}) is illustrated by Fig. \ref{fig:u''(0)vsy0}.

-\subsubsection{Large $\theta/\chi_c$}
+\subsubsection{Large $\Psi$}

-The quadratic $\theta$-dependence of $\bar{\lambda}(Z,\eta_0,\theta/\chi_c)$, as a whole, continues in the hard region, but the coefficient at it changes.
-Employing the known expansion \cite{Bond}
+An approximate quadratic $\Psi$-dependence of $\bar\lambda(Z,\eta_0,\Psi)$ is also found in the hard region, but with a larger coefficient.
+Employing the known expansion \cite{Bond-Moliere}